 The Homewood Student Affairs Information Technology Services team is focused on providing you with a variety of computing and technology resources, expert-level technology support, and as well as access to deep discounts on computers, tablets, and accessories through our Technology Store.

 The Student Health and Wellness Center is available to provide primary care services to help students manage their chronic medical needs.
 In addition, the SHWC offers general nutrition and wellness counseling.
-To speak with our case management nurse or to schedule an appointment with a provider, please call 410-516-8270.

 We have four Baltimore campuses: Homewood, where our schools of Arts and Sciences, Engineering, and Education are located; East Baltimore, home to our schools of Medicine, Nursing, and Public Health as well as the world-renowned Johns Hopkins Hospital; the Peabody campus, site of the Peabody Institute, the nation’s oldest conservatory; and Harbor East, the waterfront home of the Carey Business School.